JPBarrick/10X-Settings/README.md

 QuadTone2 dual-pane theme preview *(4K plus 3:2 display)*:
 <img width="1920" alt="quadtone2_dual_pane_preview" src="https://github.com/user-attachments/assets/475dea81-23e4-431c-bd09-e919d4f0c1cb" />

-**Notes:** Both themes are not fully complete, as they are covering the features I use.
+**Notes:** Both themes are not fully complete, as they are covering only the features I use.
+Contribution are welcome... just make a pull request.
 Neither theme modifies the Workspace Tree (yet).
+The colors and contrast I see will be different to what you see, because I amn using a custom color profile on my operating system.